 According to studies by researchers at Tufts University (2010):

 - “Pets can be considered a source of support”

 - “Human-animal interaction can make the learning process more comfortable and enjoyable for children”

 - “Autistic children who were put in contact with an animal demonstrated increased use of language and had improved social interactions while with the animal”

 - Children showed “sustained focus and maintained a higher state of awareness, as well as improved attitudes toward school”

 - Animals can be a “non-evaluative presence that can provide support and comfort to participants without judging them”

 - Children who did this “improved their reading skills compared with those who read to human volunteers”.

 In order to participate, children must be registered in advance by calling Paula Parisi, Manager of Humane Education Programs at 603-772-2921, ext.
-113. Dates are the fourth Wednesday of each month beginning in January through May.
+113. Dates are the third Wednesday of each month beginning in October through May.
 Times are at 20 minute intervals between 3:00 and 5:00 PM.